 Grantees Pursuing Health Care Projects for Disease Prevention and Maternal Support

-The InterExchange Foundation has recently awarded two Christianson Grants to American graduates of Cornell University and the University of Wisconsin-Madison.
+The InterExchange Foundation has recently awarded two Christianson Fellowships to American graduates of Cornell University and the University of Wisconsin-Madison.
 The new year will see them participating in important work at nonprofit organizations in communities in Kenya and Uganda.

 Juliana K., a graduate of Cornell University, will be working for Massachusetts General Hospital’s Global Primary Care Program, a division of Partners Healthcare, located three hours west of Mbarara, Uganda, to complete a year-long global health internship.
 With an interest in global healthcare and learning about tropical disease and rural service systems, Juliana will conduct health services research and develop courses for healthcare providers in Bugoye to add to their skill set and better address the needs of the community.